blue-button/implementation-guide/privacy.md

 # Privacy and Security

-The U.S. Department of Health and Human Services’ Office for Civil Rights and Office of the National Coordinator have compiled the following document from existing policy guidance, in response to questions related to the Automate Blue Button Initiative.
+The U.S. Department of Health and Human Services’ Office for Civil Rights and Office of the National Coordinator have compiled the following document in response to questions related to the Automate Blue Button Initiative.
 This document will be periodically expanded upon, as more questions arise that we can address with existing guidance.

 ##Background